Data Breach Prevention:

 Users can download viruses and spyware on phishing websites – URLs disguised as legitimate platforms.

-Sometimes, it happens because workers open infected emails from unknown senders.
-Users who don’t know how to avoid data breaches may be oblivious that their system got infected and that hackers are already downloading sensitive data.
+Sometimes, it happens because workers open infected emails from unknown senders, giving hackers access to sensitive data.
+Users who don’t know how to avoid data breaches may be oblivious that their system got infected and that hackers have access to sensitive data are already downloading sensitive data.

 Hackers can use phishing emails and websites to spread ransomware.

-It’s a malware type that compromises and encrypts data, making it inaccessible until the user pays a ransom.
-Even then, no one can guarantee that you’ll get all your files back.
+It’s a malware type that compromises and encrypts sensitive data, making it inaccessible until the user pays a ransom.
+Even then, no one can guarantee that you’ll get all your sensitive information back.

 Poor password practices and management